Fees & Funding

 Postgraduate students at Homerton hold the full range of centrally-awarded University studentships, including Gates, Trust, Vice-Chancellor’s, Harding, and Departmental awards.

-The University’s Postgraduate Funding Search pages provide a comprehensive overview of available awards and eligibility criteria.
-For most of these awards if you indicate on your application form that you would like to be considered for funding then you would be entered into the relevant schemes.
-However, for others you may have to provide additional information, including an extra reference, or submit a separate application as well.
+The University’s Postgraduate Funding search pages provide a comprehensive overview of available awards and eligibility criteria.
+For most of these awards, if you indicate on your application form that you would like to be considered for funding, you will be entered into the relevant schemes.
+However, for others, you may have to provide additional information, including an extra reference, or submit a separate application as well.

 Make sure you watch out for funding deadlines, as these will close earlier than course deadlines.